ebullient/ttrpg-convert-cli/docs/configuration.md

 > I expected Z, but instead ...
 ```

-> [!WARNING]
-> Do not report errors related to the CLI and its behavior in the 5eTools discord channel.
-> The folks over there don't know (and shouldn't need to know) what the CLI is doing.
-> Only report errors related to the content itself.
+For that last part, you may need to do some digging.
+Do not report the error using CLI exception messages.
+Stick to the observed missing links or errors in the data.

 ## Include reference data with the `from` key